openrewrite/rewrite/doc/adr/0002-recipe-naming.md

 }
 ```

+### Recipe package naming

+Recipes are currently organized hierarchically by package name.
+These package naming guidelines apply to both recipes defined in code as well as the name given to declarative recipes defined in YAML.

+* **DO** start every OpenRewrite recipe package with with `org.openrewrite.<LANGUAGE>`.
+* **DO** place every general-purpose search recipe in `org.openrewrite.<LANGUAGE>.search`.
+* **DO** place every general-purpose security recipe in `org.openrewrite.<LANGUAGE>.security`.
+* **DO** place every general-purpose formatting recipe in `org.openrewrite.<LANGUAGE>.format`.
+* **DO** place every general-purpose cleanup recipe in `org.openrewrite.<LANGUAGE>.cleanup`.
+Note that in IDEs, "Code cleanup" is typically a separate action from "Format code", which is why the two hygiene-related tasks of formatting and cleanup are in distinct packages.

 ### Display names

 * **DO** provide a short name ideally consisting of less than 5 words, but definitely less than 10 words.